KatherineMichel/setting-up-an-open-source-project/README.md

 ## Issues

-Enable Issues to:
-* Manage features
-* Track bugs
+Issues are discussion threads used to ask questions, propose new functionality, and report bugs.
+Issues can be assigned to people, associated with a milestone, or tagged with one or more labels.
+Issues that are no longer relevant can be closed.

 Labels
+* Difficulty level labels: difficulty: easy, difficulty: medium, and difficulty: hard
-* Label examples: Help Wanted, Beginner Friendly
+* Label examples: help wanted, up-for-grabs, first-timers-only, beginner friendly
-* Label examples: Features, Bugs, Enhancements
+* Label examples: question, for discussion, docs, feature, bug, enhancement

+Types of GitHub Comments
+* On the pull request
+* On the commit
+* On a line

+Commenting Enhancements
+* @ mentioning

 ## Milestones